 You will be eligible for a refund or exchange if your trip falls on a strike day, whether or not your particular train is cancelled due to a strike.

 It’s easy to exchange or cancel your ticket if you purchased it through Trainline.
-(This is the booking platform we prefer for France — it offers the same prices as the official SNCF site for mainland Europeans, but without the SNCF’s poor customer service and lousy interface.
-For those browsing outside of Europe, Trainline has a booking fee there of about 3%, and this can be avoided with our second-favorite platform, Loco2, which has no booking fee for anyone and easy cancellations as well.)
+(This is the booking platform we prefer for France — it offers the same routes and route pricing as the SNCF, but without the SNCF’s poor customer service and lousy interface.)
 To take care of the refund or change on Trainline head to the “upcoming trips” section in your account.

 If you purchased your ticket from the official Oui.sncf, you’ll have to deal with them.
 Log in there and go to “my bookings”, then enter your booking reference and name, and follow the steps indicated for exchanges and cancellations.